K-G-Witt/project3-group3/README.md

 5. **index.html** is the script to recreate the mapping visualisation in Google Chrome
 6. **logic.js** is called by the **index.html** to support the mapping visualisation
 7. **style.css** if called by the **index.html** to support the mapping visualisation

-List here anything we had to pip install to add to conda environment to install new packages, etc.

-## Usage Instructions:

-### Graph Visualisations:

-### Mapping Visualisation:
-To avoid the **index.html** being blocked by your computer's Cross-Origin Resource Sharing (CORS) policy, you will need to run the following steps before opening Google Chrome:
-1. Open **Gitbash** and type: **python -m http.server 8000**
-2. In your web browser, navigate to: **http://localhost:8000**
-3. Next, navigate through your directories within your web browser to the folder containing the **index.html** file
-4. Double-click on the **index.html** file to launch the map in Google Chrome